SriDev2516/aws_solution_sa_notes/2-deep-dive/advanced-s3.md

 - S3 Transfer Acceleration: it can increase the transfer speed in case of uploads by using an AWS edge location.
 Compatible with multi-part upload.
 - S3 Byte-Range Fetches: can be used to speed up downloads by parallelizing GET requests.
 Can be used to retrieve only a part of the file

+### Difference between S3 Byte-Range Fetch, S3 Select and S3 Select Byte Range Fetch

+-  S3 Byte Range Fetch is about retrieving specific parts of an object, S3 Select is about filtering object content with SQL, and S3 Select Byte Range Fetch combines both to query specific parts of an object efficiently.

 ## S3 Select and Glacier Select

 - Can be used to retrieve less data using SQL queries to do server side filtering